benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Software Security Audit/description.md

 # Software Security Audit

 ## Objective
 Someone online has done a software security audit of the source we based out web app on.
 In short, they found some major issues.
-The report was pulled from a Wordpress blog to out company wiki and is shown below.
+The report was pulled from a Wordpress blog and put on our company wiki (shown below).
 Go over the vulnerabilities in the audit and write a detailed report about whether or not your web app is vulnerable to the issues mentioned.

-Include details about any mitigations that were taken to prevent the issues mentioned in the audit.
-If our web app is vulnerable include details for how could mitigate the attack and a work estimate (guestimate of hours, days, or weeks) of how long it would take to fix the issue(s).
+**Include details about any mitigations that were taken to prevent the issues mentioned in the audit.
+If our web app is vulnerable include details for how we could mitigate the attack and a work estimate (guestimate of hours, days, or weeks) of how long it would take to fix the issue(s) if not resolved.**

 ## Web App Vulnerabilities and Exploits